Michel Branamour Menard: Founding of Galveston

-Ménard founded the city of Galveston, Texas after a series of events between 1833 and 1838.
-In 1833, Ménard represented Juan Seguin, securing for him a Mexican headright.
-Séguin received a grant from the Monclova government amounting to about 4,605 acres of land at the east end of Galveston Island.
-On October 3, 1836, after Texas Independence, Ménard sold the land to Thomas F. McKinney on behalf of Seguin.
-Then, in order to settle the legality of Seguin's original ownership of the land, Ménard led a group of ten men who were petitioning the Texas Government to recognize the 1833 conveyance of the Galveston Island land from Mexico to Séguin.
+Menard founded the city of Galveston, Texas, after a series of events between 1833 and 1838.
+In 1833, Ménard represented Juan Seguín, securing for him a Mexican headright.
+Seguín received a grant from the Monclova government amounting to about 4,605 acres of land at the east end of Galveston Island.
+On October 3, 1836, after Texas Independence, Ménard sold the land to Thomas F. McKinney on behalf of Seguín.
+Then, in order to settle the legality of Seguín's original ownership of the land, Ménard led a group of ten men who were petitioning the Texas government to recognize the 1833 conveyance of the Galveston Island land from Mexico to Seguín.
 On December 9, 1836, the Republic of Texas agreed to confirm the conveyance in exchange for $50,000 in cash or merchandise.
 The next day, McKinney sold the land to Ménard.
 David White acted as an agent to receive payments from Ménard on behalf of the Republic of Texas.
 White claimed that Ménard made the payments, but it is not clear about the form of the payments and how much, if any, was forwarded to the Republic of Texas.

 John D. Groesbeck completed his orthogonal plan for Galveston in 1838.
 He named the east–west streets according to letters from the alphabet, and used ordinal numbers for north–south streets, though many of these streets were renamed.
 Ménard helped to organize the Galveston City Company, which began selling lots on April 20, 1838.
 Seven hundred lots sold in the first year, populated by over one hundred buildings and sixty families.